0xver/metaget/README.md

 ```

 ### Using dApp
-Install MetaMask and connect to the local host.
+Install the Brave browser or the MetaMask extension and go to the local host address.
 Enter the NFT contract address and the token ID to fetch its metadata.
 Clicking on the terminal boxes will copy the information to the clipboard.
 Use MetaGet to search for NFTs on other EVM based blockchains with the correct network selected in MetaMask.